Lee-Gihun/FedNTD/ReadMe.md

 <img src="./image/fedntd.png" width="1200"/>

-Our code structure is based on [FedML](https://doc.fedml.ai/), but largely refactored for the simplicity.
+Our code structure is based on [FedML](https://doc.fedml.ai/) but refactored for simplicity.

 We also implemented various FL algorithms in our framework:
 - FedCurv, FedAvgM, Scaffold, Fedprox, MOON, FedNova, and FedDyn.